svelle/pnp-soundboard/nginx/README.md

 This directory contains nginx configuration templates for the D&D Soundboard.

-## Templates
+## Template

-### `soundboard-init.conf.template`
-- Used for initial setup before SSL certificates are obtained
-- HTTP-only configuration
-- Allows Let's Encrypt to verify domain ownership
-- Proxies all traffic to the soundboard app

 ### `soundboard.conf.template`
 - Full production configuration with SSL
 - HTTP redirects to HTTPS
-- HTTPS with Let's Encrypt certificates
+- HTTPS with external SSL certificates (from `nginx/ssl/`)
-- Security headers enabled
+- Security headers enabled (HSTS, X-Frame-Options, etc.)
-- Used after SSL certificates are obtained
+- Proxies all traffic to the soundboard app on port 3000
+- Supports file uploads up to 50MB

 ## Usage